 The technical routine involves performing predetermined elements that must be executed in a specific order.
 The free routine has no requirements so the swimmers can be ‘free’ in how creative they get with the movements and their choreography.

-While judging routines is inevitably subjective, there are strict guidelines for the judges to consider.
+The thing about synchronised swimming is that judging routines is a subjective activity, but there are strict guidelines for the judges to consider.

 Technical routines receives scores for:

 - Execution – this is predominantly based on the performance of the required elements, which all athletes performing the routine must do.

 - Overall Impression – this score is based on the routine choreography (the variety and creativity of the routine and the pool coverage), synchronisation, difficulty and presentation.

 Free routines receives scores for: